tiagoporto/generator-swill-boilerplate/README.md

 ### Vetor Sprite

-To generate SVG sprites is used [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite) as fallback all the SVG sprites are converted to .png with [gulp-svg2png](https://github.com/akoenig/gulp-svg2png)
+To generate SVG sprites is used [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite) as fallback all the SVG sprites are converted to `.png` with [gulp-svg2png](https://github.com/akoenig/gulp-svg2png)

-* Put the icon in `src/images/svg-sprite`.
+* Put the icon in `src/images/sprite`.
 * In HTML put the class in elements

 	```html
 	<i class="svg-icon-dims svg-icon"><i>
 	```

-	The class `-dims` get the dimensions and the other the position of the iconin sprite
+	The class `-dims` get the dimensions and the other the position of the icon in sprite.

-	The classname is defined by the .svg filename, example
+	The classname is defined by the `.svg` filename, example:

-	* moon.svg the classname use the prefix `svg-` and the filename of the svg `moon`
+	* `moon.svg` the classname use the prefix `svg-` and the filename of the svg `moon`.
-	* If you want use a hover, just name the file, `moon~hover.svg` and use the sgv-moon.
+	* If you want use a hover, just name the file, `moon~hover.svg` and use the class `sgv-moon`.

 ## Contributing

-If you have time to contribute or give some suggestions, please help me to make this a good tool for everyone.
+If you have time to contribute, giving some suggestions, improving the documentation, correcting bugs or anything else, please help me to make this a good tool for everyone.

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## License